Backpropagation

 So finally the idea came to me why not to try to deduce the maths for the backpropagation algorithm myself….
 This article is the result of this idea :-)

 The neural net must have a certain form to be processed by the backpropagation algorithm.
 It consists of an input layer, hidden layers (the columns) and an output layer.
-One hidden layer contains a number of knots.
+One layer contains a certain number of knots.
 Each knot must have the sum of all knots of the layer to the left multiplied by a given factor w for each input.
 Each knot has an activation function like the sigmoid function to be applied to compute its output.

 So a neural net with 3 input features and 2 hidden layers looks like: